FACTION BRIEF

 The Automation Paradox

-Every attempt to replace Line-Walkers with automated systems has produced the same result: the system works perfectly until two jurisdictions' edge cases collide, and then it either freezes (waiting for a rule that doesn't exist) or defaults to one jurisdiction's logic (triggering a legal challenge from the other).
-Humans can navigate ambiguity.
+Every attempt to replace Line-Walkers with automated systems produces the same result: the system works perfectly until two jurisdictions' edge cases collide, and then it either freezes — waiting for a rule that doesn't exist — or defaults to one jurisdiction's logic, triggering a legal challenge from the other.
+Humans navigate ambiguity.
 Algorithms demand resolution.

 Diplomatic Posture